Multi-RIS Aided 3D Secure Precise Wireless Transmission: System Model

 where $\varphi_A$ and $\theta_A$ are the receiver's pitch angle and azimuth angle related to Alice, respectively.
 Then, the phase shift of the $n_r$-th row and the $n_c$-th column element at Alice relative to the reference element is given by

 Then the normalized steering vector from Alice to a specific location with $(r,\theta,\varphi)$ is given by

-Similarly, the phase shift of the reflected signal at the $m_r$-th row and the $m_c$-th column element of $k$-th IRS relative to the reference element (i.e. the first element of the IRS) is given by
+Similarly, the phase shift of the reflected signal at the $m_r$-th row and the $m_c$-th column element of $k$-th RIS relative to the reference element (i.e. the first element of the RIS) is given by

 where $f_{n_r,n_c}$ denotes the reflected signal frequency. $\Delta r_{{m_r,m_c}}(n_r,n_c)$ denotes the distance difference related to the $n_r$-th row and the $n_c$-th column element of Alice which can be expressed as